Choosing the Right Workforce Optimization Platform for Your Business

 WFO with speech and desktop analytics can support analysis, evaluations, and predictive performance scoring more than simply listening to calls.
-You can determine there areas where agents excel and praise them accordingly and where they may be falling short of providing a stellar customer experience.
+You can determine the areas where agents excel and praise them accordingly and where they may fall short of providing a stellar customer experience.

 - Uncover keywords customers are using

-Uncover keywords that your customers use – whether in calls, reviews, surveys – and make changes to improve your customer service.
-For example, what if you realize that you receive a larger than average call volume on a specific issue, like late shipment?
+Uncover keywords your customers use – whether in calls, reviews, or surveys – and make changes to improve customer service.
+For example, what if you realize that you receive a larger-than-average call volume on a specific issue, like late shipment?
 You can then send out a proactive notification to customers to offload some of that call volume.